What is Occupational Therapy?

-The term “occupation” covers more than just paid jobs.
-Occupations are the ordinary, familiar and meaningful activities that people do every day.
-Occupational therapy (OT) helps children learn skills and participate in activities for successful, independent daily living.
-Most important, OT at Cincinnati Children’s makes it possible for children, adolescents and young adults with injuries, physical challenges or developmental disabilities to engage in normal daily life to the greatest extent possible.
+Occupations are the familiar and meaningful activities that people do every day.
+Pediatric occupational therapy (OT) helps children learn skills and participate in activities for successful, independent daily living.
+OT at Cincinnati Children’s makes it possible for children, adolescents and young adults with injuries, physical challenges or developmental disabilities to engage in normal daily life to the greatest extent possible.

-For children, OT focuses on developing specific life skills rather than job-related functions.
-Through specific exercises and task-related activities, occupational therapists help your child learn and regain these critical skills.
-Our programs are individualized to address each child’s unique needs and challenges.
-And when skill and strength cannot be developed or improved, we work with your child and family to develop creative alternatives and solutions to achieve functional goals.
+For children, OT focuses on developing specific life skills.
+Through specific exercises and task-related activities, occupational therapists help your child learn or regain these critical skills.
+When skill and strength cannot be developed or improved, we work with your child and family in developing creative alternatives to achieve goals.

-Our occupational therapists work with physical therapists and other specialists to create a customized program to address your child’s unique needs.
-The therapy process includes an initial evaluation, at which we assess your child’s current level of function.
+Our occupational therapists work with physical therapists and other specialists to create a customized program which addresses your child’s unique needs.
+The therapy process includes an initial evaluation, during which we assess your child’s current level of function.
 After the evaluation, the occupational therapist will create a treatment plan that may include:

 - Fine motor skills

 - Aquatic (pool) therapy

 - Instructions for home exercise programs

 - Recommendations and training in the use of wheelchairs and other equipment that helps replace lost function

 - Recommendations on how to adapt the home and school environment

 - Guidance for family members about safe and effective methods of caring for your child